gretaegan/MS1-flightschool/README.md

 *As a returning user of this website, I want*

 1. To find the website functioning.

 1. To be able to contact the school without any issues or complications.

+*As the business owner, I want*

+1. A website that showcases my product and inspires trust in it.

+1. For users to be able to contact me without any problems.

 # Design

 ### Images Used
 All images used in this project are my own pictures that I took throughout my time in Flight school.
 The pictures were specifically chosen as I wanted to show a range of different aircraft that the school would offer.
-They are a Boeing 737-800, a Salisbury Firefly and a Cessna 172RG.
+They are a Boeing 737-800, a Slingsby Firefly and a Cessna 172RG.

 * The Boeing 737 picture was chosen as the hero image for the site because it is an exciting photo captured as the aircraft has just taken off.
 Potential students will see that photo and feel inspired because it shows their end goal of flying a jet in a commercial environment.